brandeis-ling131a-2018/TextAnalysis/Readme.md

 ## Generate a vocabulary for the text

-A vocabulary is an object that contains a list (or set) of all words in a text.
-In addition,it allows you to look up some very minimal information for that word like the frequency in the text, the most likely part of speech and the most likely meaning (WordNet gloss).
+A vocabulary is an object that we here create from scratch and that allows us to do a couple of things.
+You create it from an instance of Text and it should contain a list (or set) of all words in a text and maybe some other information, but how you store that (for example, in what instance variables and in what form) is up to you.
+The important thing is that you set up your class in such a way that you can easily find some minimal information on a word and print a concordance.

+The minimal information for the word are the frequency in the text, the most likely part of speech and a description of the word's most likely meaning (that is, the WordNet gloss).

 ```
 >>> vocab = Vocabulary(read_text('data/grail.txt'))